-Operating a Nest thermostat is one of the easiest ways to perfect the daily schedule of your comfort system.
-This smart thermostat can be taught your preferences and automatically make changes.
-But as you may expect, it won’t work properly or at all if you see an error code appear.
-The exact error code offers useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much quicker.
+Using a Nest thermostat is one of the easiest ways to improve the everyday schedule of your heating and cooling.
+This smart thermostat can be taught your preferences and automatically make improvements.
+But as you might expect, it won’t work well or at all if you see an error code show up.
+The precise error code supplies useful information about the source of the problem, something a trained technician can use to present solutions that much faster.

-Here are seven of the most likely error codes you may discover on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you could address it and the projected cost to do so.
-Don't forget that while the costs will ultimately be dependent on the exact Nest model, you can count on paying about $75-$200 for repairs.
-This should also cover travel and labor costs along with any specific parts needed to wrap up repairs.
+Here are seven of the most frequent error codes you may find on your Nest thermostat.
+We’ll review the basics of each error code as well as how you could address it and the projected cost to do so.
+Keep in mind that while the costs will ultimately depend on the specific Nest model, you can anticipate paying around $75-$200 for repairs.
+This should include things like travel and labor costs on top of any specific parts necessary to wrap up repairs.

 e298 - Critical

-This critical error code is limited to newer models of the Nest thermostat and shows up when the power is detached from the system.
-Since this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the problem is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and appears when the power is detached from the system.
+Because this is a critical power error, the thermostat will change to the backup battery system.
+The error message will remain on display until the issue is dealt with.

 Losing power to your Nest thermostat can be for numerous reasons.
-The wiring might have disconnected or become damaged, or a disconnection might have occurred further along in your electrical system.
+The wiring could have disconnected or become damaged, or a disconnection might have happened further along in the electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A certified technician will inspect electrical connections and wiring until they locate the source of the problem.
+A knowledgeable technician can check electrical connections and wiring until they uncover the root of the problem.

 e294 - Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not just a software problem.
-If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin inspecting connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and begin checking connectors.

-They’ll detach the power and gradually check each wire, making sure they are fully inserted into the connector with the correct amount of uncovered copper.
-When they locate the malfunctioning connector, it can be exchanged for a new one.
+They’ll shut off the power and slowly look at each wire, ensuring they are fully attached into the connector with the correct amount of bare copper.
+After they pinpoint the malfunctioning connector, it can be replaced for a new one.

 e195 - Critical

-This critical error code can appear when the weather outside is particularly hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will finally power down.
-Assuming the breakers are on, you can check a handful of other places before calling a professional technician.
+This critical error code can surface when the weather outside is severely hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem lingers, the backup battery in your thermostat drains and the thermostat will eventually power down.
+In the event the breakers are on, you can check a few other places before calling a professional technician.

-Because this error can consume your thermostat’s battery, the first step may be providing enough power to figure out if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and supply power by using a USB cable.
-If it presents error code 195, you should continue to visually inspect components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you don’t detect anything wrong with these components, it will probably be best to contact a pro.
+Because this error can deplete your thermostat’s battery, the first step could be providing enough power to find out if this specific error code is what you’re working with.
+You can detach the thermostat from its base and deliver power through a USB cable.
+In the event it reveals error code 195, you may continue to visually inspect components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it’s maybe best to contact a pro.

 e103 - Critical

-Another critical error code, e103 indicates an electrical problem with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
-This can stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-The technician can meticulously inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 signifies an electrical issue with your Nest thermostat.
+More specifically, e103 will refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
+This may stem from the breaker box, an error from the control board or through a faulty connection in the thermostat.
+The technician needs to carefully investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.

 n260

-While this error code isn’t critical, it might still prevent you from using the Nest thermostat how you want to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it may still prevent you from using the Nest thermostat like normal.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from getting sufficient power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you can get a Nest Power Connector.

-Due to installation of a Nest Power Connector, you will sometimes notice error code E297 appear.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector has already been installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
+This can be dealt with by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 - Critical

-Like error code e103, e104 is a critical error originating from an overcurrent.
-If excessive power is being delivered through the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to protect from electrical damage, it’s suggested to turn the power off as soon as you can.
-You can then contact a professional technician with the proper experience diagnosing and fixing electrical malfunctions.
+Just like error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is transported using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code show up on your Nest thermostat and want to guard against electrical damage, it’s suggested to shut the power off as soon as you can.
+You can then get in touch with a professional technician with the proper experience detecting and solving electrical issues.

 e73 - Critical